Thomas Jefferson High School (Auburn, Washington): International Baccalaureate (IB)

+Robotics Club

+Thomas Jefferson's FIRST FRC Team 4469, Raider Artificial Intelligence Division (RAID for short), is an extracurricular club that aims to engage students with interests in science, technology, engineering, and mathematics (STEM) through hands-on projects and collaborative activities.
+The team fosters a supportive environment intended to build community and provide enriching experiences for its members.

 CAPP

 The Construction Apprenticeship Preparation Program (CAPP) is an integrated 4-year program for students interested in careers and apprenticeships in the construction industry.
 Construction, Language Arts and Math instructors team to take students through the four-year curriculum.
 College credit is available to enrolled students.

 Emergency Response Club

 Each November the Emergency Response Club sponsors a Mass Casualty Incident Drill that simulates a shallow 7.2 magnitude earthquake and simulates trapping over 35 students and staff members in 12 separate buildings.